Trigger law: Abortion

 In the United States, thirteen states, Arkansas, Idaho, Kentucky, Louisiana, Mississippi, Missouri, North Dakota, Oklahoma, South Dakota, Tennessee, Texas, Utah, and Wyoming, enacted trigger laws that would automatically ban abortion in the first and second trimesters if the landmark case Roe v.
 Wade were overturned.
-As Roe v.
-Wade was overturned on June 24, 2022, some of these laws are now in effect, and presumably enforceable.
-Other states' trigger laws will take effect 30 days after the overturn date, and others take effect upon certification by either the governor or attorney general.
+When Roe v.
+Wade was overturned on 24 June 2022, some of these laws were in effect, and presumably enforceable, immediately.
+Other states' trigger laws took effect 30 days after the overturn date, and others take effect upon certification by either the governor or attorney general.
 Illinois formerly had a trigger law (enacted in 1975) but repealed it in 2017.

-Nine states, among them Alabama, Arizona, Michigan, West Virginia, and Wisconsin, as well as the already mentioned Arkansas, Mississippi, Oklahoma, and Texas, still have their pre-Roe v.
+Eight states, among them Alabama, Arizona, West Virginia, and Wisconsin, as well as the already mentioned Arkansas, Mississippi, Oklahoma, and Texas, still have their pre-Roe v.
 Wade abortion bans on the law books.
-However, Michigan's pre-Roe law is temporarily enjoined by court order.
-In North Carolina, a prohibition on abortions after 20 weeks (excepting medical emergencies) was passed in 1973, after Roe v.
-Wade, but was found unconstitutional in 2021 by a federal court, a decision uncertain after the overturning of Roe v.
-Wade by the Supreme Court.
+In North Carolina, a prohibition on abortions after 20 weeks (excepting medical emergencies) was passed in 1973 but unenforceable due to Roe v.
+Wade and a court ruling that it was unconstitutional until it was reinstated by U.S. District Judge William Osteen Jr. in August 2022.
 According to a 2019 Contraception Journal study, the reversal of Roe v.
 Wade and implementation of trigger laws (as well as other states considered highly likely to ban abortion), "In the year following a reversal, increases in travel distance are estimated to prevent 93,546 to 143,561 women from accessing abortion".